 color.
 The form using

-considered clearer, depending on context and individual preference.
+let may be considered clearer, depending on context and individual

 Prior to NetLogo 4.0, a dead turtle’s who number (stored in the

-be reassigned to a later newborn turtle.
-In NetLogo 4.0, who numbers
+variable) could be reassigned to a later newborn turtle.
+In NetLogo 4.0, who

-This change in behavior may break a few old models.
+clear-turtles command.
+This change in behavior may break a few old

 Prior to NetLogo 4.0, the